Antigua vs Dominica Citizenship: A Comprehensive Comparison

 Get in touch with a Caribbean Citizenship by Investment specialist

 Both the Antigua and Dominica CBI programs offer investors the opportunity to obtain a Caribbean passport.
 With similar benefits, the right program for you will depend on your individual circumstances.
-Dominica’s program is the most affordable for an individual, with the overall cost amounting to less than $110,000, including government fees and due diligence fees.
+Both Caribbean countries offer citizenship with affordable investments.
+Dominica’s program is most expensive for an individual when comparing the Dominica vs Antigua citizenship cost, with the overall cost amounting to about $210,000, including government fees and due diligence fees.
 For a family, Antigua and Barbuda’s program is more affordable.
-A family of four can obtain citizenship for a minimum donation of $100,000 (not including fees) to the National Development Fund, while a family of six can make a minimum donation of $150,000 to the University of the West Indies Fund.
+A family of four can obtain citizenship for a minimum donation of $230,000 (not including fees) to the National Development Fund, while a family of six can make a minimum donation of $260,000 to the University of the West Indies Fund.

 There are five Caribbean countries that offer foreign investors the chance to obtain citizenship through their Caribbean citizenship programs: Antigua and Barbuda, Dominica, Grenada, St Kitts and Nevis, and St Lucia.
 The investment options for each program differ slightly, but the general requirements for applicants are as follows: Be over 18, have a clean criminal record, and be able to make the minimum investment required.